-I was terrible at knitting, but curious about crochet for some time, especially when it reminds me of happier times spent with my auntie.
+I am a terrible knitter, but curious about crocheting with one hook.
 This curiosity prompted a quick search in the loft, where I found a stash of yarn that must have been part of an unsuccessful knitting project.
 There was also a crochet pattern for a dog’s blanket, so for a complete novice crocheter, I was feeling (very confident) indeed.
 Perhaps I had been meaning to take up crochet after all.

 Slowly, the idea for ‘tell laura i love crochet’ came into focus.
 I still get very excited when ideas for a new pattern pop up.
 By creating simple and fun projects, I hope crochet can encourage more people, especially children to learn crochet as a new hobby.